 Who should set up an EPA?

 Regardless of health or age, everyone should consider setting up an EPA.
-It’s not necessarily dementia in old age that will affect your ability to make decisions.
-Young people could lose capacity through an accident or serious illness for example.
+It’s not necessarily dementia in old age that will affect your decision-making ability.
+Young people could lose capacity through an accident or severe illness, for example.

-Others diagnosed with a condition likely to cause loss of capacity should consider who they would like to make their important decisions when they are no longer able to.
+Others diagnosed with a condition likely to cause loss of capacity should consider who they would like to make their important decisions when they can no longer.

-It’s very important that you should also have full capacity when appointing an attorney.
-When making an Enduring Power of Attorney in Hong Kong, both a medical officer (family doctor) and legal practitioner (lawyer) have to confirm that you have full mental capacity at the time of signing.
+You must also have total capacity when appointing an attorney.
+When making an Enduring Power of Attorney in Hong Kong, a medical officer (family doctor) and legal practitioner (lawyer) must confirm that you have total mental capacity when signing.
 They no longer have to be present at the same time.

 Why should you set up an EPA?

-There may come a time when a qualified health practitioner assesses that we aren’t able to make these decisions ourselves – from that point on our attorney will have the power to act for us.
-As an alternative to it being activated straight away, we can choose for the EPA to only come into effect if this happens.
+There may come a time when a qualified health practitioner assesses that we can’t make these decisions ourselves – from that point on, our attorney will have the power to act for us.
+As an alternative to it going into effect immediately, we can choose for the EPA to only come into effect if this happens.

 Without an enduring power of attorney, no one else can deal with our property or financial affairs on our behalf without a court order.
-Our family and even our partner or spouse may need to go to court to get this power.
+Our family, partner, or spouse may need the court to get this power.
 Not having an EPA can cause our loved ones a lot of (needless) stress and cost them a lot of money too.